DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 	- [x] Bool flag for always getting a dialogue portal on the room manager (should be used for boss room BP)
 - [x] New bool flag on dialogue interactions for overriding the chance to spawn (ALWAYS Spawn)

-- [ ] Used for a tutorial sequence at the beginning of the game

 - [x] Journal table dialogue reaction.
 	- [x] Each journal entry has a corresponding dialogue interaction asset